nileane/TangerineUI-for-Mastodon/README.md

 > Please make sure there is a consensus among your users for doing so.
 If not, see below how to install Tangerine UI as an optional theme for your users.

 ### Install Tangerine UI as an optional theme on your instance [Recommended]:
-Follow these instructions if you wish to add Tangerine UI as an available theme for your users on your instance.
+Follow these instructions to install Tangerine UI as an optional theme on your Mastodon instance.
-This will also allow you to set Tangerine UI as the default theme for your instance, while still letting your users change back to any of Mastodon's default themes in their Appearance settings.
+Your users will be able to select Tangerine UI in their settings on the web, and you will be able to set Tangerine UI as the default theme for your instance.

 <details>
-<summary><strong>Install using the included script</strong></summary>
+<summary><strong>Install (using the included script)</strong></summary>

+A basic installation script is included in this repository.
+This script pulls the latest release from the Tangerine UI repository, copies the CSS files to the Mastodon installation directory, adds Tangerine UI to Mastodon's themes.yml, and recompiles Mastodon's assets.
+It can also be used to update Tangerine UI on your Mastodon instance.

 Run the following commands as the `mastodon` user to install Tangerine UI using the [included script](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/install.sh.sample):